Albert I of Monaco: Oceanography, paleontology, geography

 Prince Albert I of Monaco devoted much of his life to the study of the sea and oceans, and Monaco diplomats around the world forwarded scientific papers to him.
 At 22 years old, he embarked on a career in the then relatively new science of oceanography.
 Understanding the importance of the relationship between living creatures and their environment, he devised a number of techniques and instruments for measurement and exploration.
 Albert I was also the “instigator and promulgator” of the oceanographic science he contributed to create.
-He founded the Institut océanographique, Foundation Albert I, Prince of Monaco in 1906, a private foundation recognized of public utility.
-It has two buildings: The Oceanographic Institute of Paris, now renamed Ocean House, and what became the world-renowned Oceanographic Museum of Monaco.
+He founded the Institut océanographique de Paris, Foundation Albert I, Prince of Monaco in 1906, a private foundation recognized of public utility.
+It has two buildings: The Oceanographic Institute of Paris, now renamed Ocean House (Maison de l'océan) and what became the world-renowned Oceanographic Museum of Monaco.
 This includes an aquarium, a museum, and a library, with research facilities in Paris.

 Scale model of Hirondelle II.
 On display at the Oceanographic Museum.

 He owned four, increasingly impressive research yachts, Hirondelle, Princesse Alice, Princesse Alice II and Hirondelle II.
 Accompanied by some of the world's leading marine scientists, he travelled the length and breadth of the Mediterranean, making numerous oceanographic studies, maps and charts.
 In 1896, on an oceanographic survey of the Azores, he discovered the Princess Alice Bank.

 Map of the northern part of Albert I Land.

 From an early age, Prince Albert I of Monaco evidenced a strong fascination for the polar regions.
 In the years 1898-1907 he made four scientific cruises to Svalbard on his yacht Princesse Alice.
 His efforts are honored by the later naming of Albert I Land on Spitsbergen.

 The first cruise in the summer of 1898 was an oceanographical and zoological reconnaissance, aimed mainly at adding to the collections of the Oceanographic Museum of Monaco, for which the construction had just started.